andgineer/terraform-aws-cloudmap/README.md

 ### Installation

-To install pre-commit git hooks, in your project folder run:
+To install pre-commit git hooks, in the project folder run:

     pre-commit install